North Cascades Loop

 Travel time: 5+ hours depending on ferry schedule

 This is a fun ride as Chuckanut Drive (Hwy 11) has some curvy sections.
 Watch out for local bicyclists – they are a common site here.
 Check the weather for excessive winds (ferries will be impacted) or excessive fog along the coast.
-Plan to stop at Deception Pass as it is a beautiful area, despite the congestion that is common on nice days.

 I like to have lunch in Bellingham, usually somewhere in the historic downtown section when doing this loop.